 General Information: Physicians teach to many learners in their practice.
 Those learners include students, patients, nurses, and their medical colleagues.

-•The expectations are that formal teaching encounters would occur within a minimum of six small group sessions (conducted on Tuesday afternoons) over the nine months.
+•The expectations are that formal teaching encounters would occur within a minimum of six small group sessions (conducted on Tuesday afternoons) or independent sessions over the nine months.

 •The observation and critique of one medical student teacher will be required.
 You choose the medical school professor you want and complete an online critique.

 OBJECTIVES: SSOM offers an elective in Teaching in Medical School.
 This elective is an introduction to the concepts, methodologies and foundation for medical education, its role in the physician's practice, and its application to lifelong learning.
 Whether assuming a position as a medical educator or taking responsibility for one’s own Continuing Medical Education; this elective will provide a